Mikhail Shishkin (writer)

-Mikhail Pavlovich Shishkin (Михаил Павлович Шишкин, born 18 January 1961) is a Russian-Swiss writer and the only author to have won the Russian Booker Prize (2000), the Russian National Bestseller (2005), and Big Book Prize (2010).
+Mikhail Pavlovich Shishkin (Михаил Павлович Шишкин, born 18 January 1961) is a Russian-Swiss writer and the only author to have won the Russian Booker Prize (2000), the Russian National Bestseller (2005), and the Big Book Prize (2010).
 His books have been translated into 30 languages.
 He also writes in German.

 Biography

-Mikhail Shishkin was born in 1961 in Moscow on 18 January 1961 to Irina Georgievna Shishkina, a Russian literature teacher, and Pavel Mikhailovich Shishkin, an engineer constructor.
-In 1977 Shishkin graduated from the high school #59 in the centre of Moscow in Arbat district.
+Mikhail Shishkin was born in Moscow on 18 January 1961 to Irina Georgievna Shishkina, a Russian literature teacher, and Pavel Mikhailovich Shishkin, an engineer constructor.
+In 1977 Shishkin graduated from high school #59 in Arbat district in the centre of Moscow.

-After the graduation from Moscow State Pedagogical Institute, where Shishkin studied German and English, he worked as a road worker, a street sweeper, journalist, school teacher, and translator.
+After graduation from Moscow State Pedagogical Institute, where Shishkin studied German and English, he worked as a road worker, street sweeper, journalist, school teacher, and translator.

-In 1995, Shishkin moved to Switzerland for family reason.
+In 1995, Shishkin moved to Switzerland for family reasons.
 He worked in Zürich within the Immigration Department and specifically with refugees as a Russian and German translator.
-He has the Swiss citizenship.
+He has Swiss citizenship.

 Shishkin was invited as a guest professor to Washington and Lee University in Lexington (VA) (fall semester 2007 and 2009).
-Since 2011 Shishkin has lived with his family in a small village of Kleinlützel near Basel.
+Since 2011 Shishkin has lived with his family in a small village near Basel.

 Shishkin was a guest of the DAAD Artists-in-Berlin Program in Berlin from 2012 to 2013.
-He is a frequent guest lecturer at universities and cultural foundations across Europe and the United States and a frequent speaker on Television and Radio in many countries.
+He is a frequent guest lecturer at universities and cultural foundations across Europe and the United States and a frequent speaker on television and radio in many countries.

 Shishkin has published articles in The New York Times, The Wall Street Journal, The Guardian, Le Monde, The Independent, and other media outlets.